corticai/word-stash/README.md

 ## Project Description

 ### What Does It Do
 WordStash is a platform that automatically extracts text from documents and stores it in a searchable format.
-It tranforms documents into data that can be used for machine learning purposes.
+It transforms documents into data that can be used for machine learning purposes.

 The transformation process occurs in 4 stages - [Document Parsing](#document-parsing), [Payload Publishing](#payload-publishing), [Payload Conversion](#payload-conversion) and [Data Storage](#data-storage).